suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 108. What are the Experience-based testing techniques?
 In experience-based techniques, people’s knowledge, skills, and background are a prime contributor to the test conditions and test cases.
 The experience of both technical and business people is important, as they bring different perspectives to the test analysis and design process.
 Due to previous experience with similar systems, they may have insights into what could go wrong, which is very useful for testing.

-109. What type of review requires formal entry and exit criteria, including metrics?
+## 109. What type of review requires formal entry and exit criteria, including metrics?
-Inspection
+**Ans** Inspection

-110. Could reviews or inspections be considered part of testing?
+## 110. Could reviews or inspections be considered part of testing?
-Yes, because both help detects faults and improves quality.
+**Ans** Yes, because both help detects faults and improves quality.

 111. An input field takes the year of birth between 1900 and 2004 what the boundary values for testing this field are?
-1899,1900,2004,2005
+**Ans** 1899,1900,2004,2005

-112. Which of the following tools would be involved in the automation of regression test? a.
+## 112. Which of the following tools would be involved in the automation of regression test? a.
 Data tester b.
 Boundary tester c.
 Capture/Playback d.
 Output comparator.
-d.
-Output comparator
+**Ans** Output comparator

-113. To test a function, what has to write a programmer, which calls the function to be tested and pass test data.
+## 113. To test a function, what has to write a programmer, which calls the function to be tested and pass test data.
-Driver
+**Ans** Driver

-114. What is the one Key reason why developers have difficulty testing their own work?
+## 114. What is the one Key reason why developers have difficulty testing their own work?
-Lack of Objectivity
+**Ans** Lack of Objectivity

-115. “How much testing is enough?”
+## 115. “How much testing is enough?”
-The answer depends on the risk for your industry, contract and special requirements.
+**Ans** The answer depends on the risk for your industry, contract and special requirements.

-116. When should testing be stopped?
+## 116. When should testing be stopped?
 It depends on the risks for the system being tested.
 There are some criteria based on which you can stop testing.

 Deadlines (Testing, Release)